 Analysis of development with emphasis on embryonic differentiation.
 (Formerly numbered Biology 541.)

-577. Embryology (4)

-Two lectures and six hours of laboratory.

-Studies in comparative gametogenesis, morphogenesis, and reproductive physiology.
-(Formerly numbered Zoology 503.)
-578. Immunohematology (2) I, II Prerequisite: Biology 350.
+577. Embryology (4) Two lectures and six hours of laboratory.
+Prerequisite: Biology 200B.
+Studies in comparative gametogenesis, morphogenesis, and reproductive physiology (Formerly numbered Zoology 503.)
+578. Immunohematology (2) II Prerequisite: Biology 350.
 Recommended: Biology 585.
 Theory of blood grouping and typing with emphasis on recent advances.
 Procedures for identification of immune disorders and tests to determine compatibility.
 579. Advanced Cellular Immunology (2) II Prerequisite: Biology 584 or 585.

 Biology of the immune response and experimental basis for modern cellular immunology.

-580. Advanced Human Anatomy (4) I, II

-Two lectures and six hours of laboratory.
+580. Advanced Human Anatomy (4) Two lectures and six hours of laboratory.
 Prerequisite: Biology 150 or 522.
 Comprehensive whole body dissection with primary emphasis on laboratory participation.
 The dissection will be from a regional aspect.
 (Formerly numbered Zoology 507.)

-581. Animal Viruses (4) I

-Two lectures and six hours of laboratory.
+581. Animal Viruses (4) I Two lectures and six hours of laboratory.

 Prerequisite: Biology 552.
 Recommended: Biology 552L, 585, 589.
 Animal virus identification and investigation, emphasizing cell culture, cytopathic effects and serology.
 (Formerly numbered Microbiology 580.)
 582. Hematology (4) I, II Two lectures and six hours of laboratory.

-The study of normal and pathological blood with chemical, physical and microscopic methods.
-(Formerly numbered Microbiology 530.)

-583. Human Genetics (3) I, II

-Prerequisite: Biology 352.
+Prerequisite: Biology 350.
+The study of normal and pathological blood with chemical, physical and microscopic methods 583.
+Human Genetics (3) Prerequisite: Biology 352.
 Genetics as related to human biology.
 Molecular and cytogenetic causes of genetic disease and the genetics of human populations.
 (Formerly numbered Biology 544.)

-584. Immunochemistry (3)
+584. Immunochemistry (3) Prerequisite: Chemistry 361A.

-Prerequisite: Biology 356 or 585.

 Structure and function of the immunoglobulins and the chemical and physical nature of the antigen-antibody reaction.
 (Formerly numbered Biology 568.)
 585. Immunology and Serology (2) I, II Prerequisites: Chemistry 361A and one upper division biological science course.
 Immunochemistry of antigens and antibodies; their interactions in vitro and in vivo.
 Cellular immune mechanisms.
 Immunopathologies.
-Not open to students with credit in Microbiology 330.
 (Formerly numbered Microbiology 540.)
 585L.
 Immunology and Serology Laboratory (2) I, II Six hours of laboratory.
 Prerequisites: Biology 350 and credit or concurrent registration in Biology 585.
 Serological and cellular immunological techniques.
-Not open to students with credit in Microbiology 330L.
 (Formerly numbered Microbiology 540L.)
 586. Medical Entomology (4) Three lectures and three hours of laboratory.
 See Class Schedule for lecture/lab format.
-Prerequisite: Biology 200B.
-The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
-(Formerly numbered Zoology 587.
-Medical Mycology (4) I, II Two lectures and six hours of laboratory.
+Prerequisite: Biology 200B The role of insects and other arthropods in the transmission and causation of human diseases and the important diseases of domesticated animals.
+(Formerly numbered Zoology 526.)
+587. Medical Mycology (4) II Two lectures and six hours of laboratory.